garagehive/garagehive.github.io/docs/garagehive-whats-new.md

 # What's new?
 Below is a list of Garage Hive developments:

+### 7th November 2022
+* We made the red and amber blocks open by default within online authorisation, as requested at **The Blend 2022**.
+This helps to avoid customers missing the advisories.
+* Added the **Create Estimate** slider in service packages, for online enquiries.

 ### 24th October 2022
 * From the **User Management** page, you can now send a request to Garage Hive support for a licence change.